hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 ```

 ### Application {#lc-app}
-Recall, we defined the following functions (all are available in the [`geo-utils` package](https://github.com/hydro-informatics/geo-utils)) that we can use now for the calculation of the least cost path to get from point 1 to point 2 in the `slope-percent.tif` raster:
+Recall, we defined the following functions (all are available in the [*geo_utils* package](https://github.com/hydro-informatics/geo-utils)) that we can use now for the calculation of the least cost path to get from point 1 to point 2 in the `slope-percent.tif` raster:
 * `raster2array`
 * `create_path_array`
 * `get_srs`